Notice of Privacy Practices

 Uses and Disclosures of Your Protected Health Information That Do Not Require Your Authorization

-- To our physicians, nurses, and others involved in your healthcare or preventive healthcare.
+- To our physicians, nurses, physician assistants, and others involved in your healthcare or preventive healthcare.

 - To our different departments to coordinate treatment-related activities, such as prescriptions, lab work, and X-rays.

 - To other healthcare providers treating you who are not on our staff such as dentists, emergency room staff, specialists and other providers.
 For example (and without limitation), if you are being treated for an injured foot, we may share your PHI among your primary physician, the foot specialist, and your physical therapist, so they can provide proper care.

 - To administer your health benefits policy or contract.

 - To bill you for healthcare we provide.